 When it comes to understanding your credit score and credit reporting, there are a lot of terms to remember.
 Because of this, sometimes it’s easy to get confused when it comes to knowing your rights and how to manage your credit repair efforts.

-Two of the most commonly confused concepts in credit repair and credit reporting are the statute of limitations on collecting debt, and the reporting period on credit terms.
+Two of the most commonly confused concepts in credit reporting are the statute of limitations on collecting debt, and the reporting period on credit reports.
 While these are two separate, non-related concepts, getting the two confused can potentially cause problems with your credit score.

 Table of Contents